 For Patients & Caregivers

-Recording conversations can be helpful for many reasons, including:
+Recording doctor visits and other health care conversations can be helpful for many reasons, including:

 - Reviewing your doctor’s advice, in case you’ve forgotten any details.